Best Beaches in Italy – 10 Beautiful Italian Beaches You Need to Visit

 The island’s charm lies on it’s beauty and simplicity.
 With a relaxed feel, the island is filled with rock pools, grottos, and enchanting beaches, with the most famous, Frontone Beach with it’s pristine view of the bright blue sea.

 The Secrets are in the south

-Many who travel to Italy don’t seem to venture down south, and because of this, Southern Italy has some of the most beautiful and best beaches in Italy.
+Many who travel to Italy don’t seem to venture down south, and because it is still somewhat untouched (for now), Southern Italy has some of the most beautiful and best beaches in Italy.